ansible/ansible/docsite/rst/developing_plugins.rst

 ----------------

 Callbacks are one of the more interesting plugin types.
 Adding additional callback plugins to Ansible allows for adding new behaviors tied to play events.
-The output you see from playbooks is controlled by callbacks, they can also be used to integrate with (send information to) other systems.
+The output you see from playbooks is controlled by callbacks.
+They can also be used to integrate with (send information to) other systems.

 .. _callback_examples: